 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

-Hi I'm Rick Steves, exploring more of the best of Europe.
-This time we're exploring a city with a distinctive culture…and a flair for fashion — Edinburgh.
-Thanks for joining us.
+Hi, I'm Rick Steves, back with more of the best of Europe.
+This time we're exploring a city with a distinctive culture…and a flair for fashion: Edinburgh.

 Edinburgh is the cultural heart of Scotland.
 Once a medieval powerhouse stretching below its mighty castle, today it's one of Europe's most festive and entertaining cities.
 Vibrant, well-organized, and friendly as can be, it's a traveler's delight.

-After rambling through a castle, we experience Scottish literature…and Scotch whisky…savor the new Scottish cuisine with a local friend, stow away on her majesty's yacht and check out the new Parliament.
+After rambling through a castle, we experience Scotch literature…and Scotch whisky…savor the new Scottish cuisine with a local friend, stow away on Her Majesty's yacht, and check out the new parliament.

-Edinburgh has two distinct halves: its medieval old town and an 18th century new town.
+Edinburgh has two distinct halves: its medieval Old Town and its 18th-century New Town.
 It's all split by a grand park.
 Its Royal Mile, which leads from the castle through the old town down to the palace, is one of Europe's great walks.

-[6a] Crowds gather as, traditionally, each day at one o'clock, the big gun is fired giving the ships in the port something to set their clocks by.
-Why one o'clock and not noon — it costs the frugal Scots eleven fewer rounds.
+Crowds gather as, traditionally, each day at one o'clock, the big gun is fired, giving the ships in the port something to set their clocks by.
+Why one o'clock and not noon?
+It costs the frugal Scots eleven fewer rounds.

 Guide: Welcome to the castle, ladies and gentlemen.
-It takes roughly 20–25 minutes from the time we leave here to the time we reach the top.
+It takes roughly about 20–25 minutes from the time we leave here to the time we get to the top.
 You'll all have climbed 414 feet.
 It's easy!
 I've done it 10 times a day already.
 Come on.

 This is Mons Meg.
 It was given to James II by his uncle William the Duke of Burgundy as a present in 1457 and the reason why he gave us it is because we were fighting the English.
-He was fighting them too so there was a common bond.
-The cannon itself weighs 7 tons, it took 150 lbs of gunpowder to fire those 300lb stone cannon ball less than a mile and three quarters.
-They sent the Scots many times to go and pick the cannon balls up, bring them back and fire them again.
+He was fighting the English so it was a common bond.
+The cannon itself weighs 7 tons; it took 150 lbs. of gunpowder to fire that 300-pound stone cannon ball less than a mile and three quarters.
+They sent the Scots many a time to go and pick the cannon balls up, bring them back, and fire them again.

-This will be the last stop, ladies and gentlemen and what you want to see in the square is the Great Hall, Mary Queen of Scot apartments, the crown jewels and of course the Scottish National War Memorial.
+This will be the last stop, ladies and gentlemen, and what you want to see in the square now is the Great Hall, Mary Queen of Scots' apartments, the Crown Jewels, and of course the Scottish National War Memorial.
 Thank you for listening.

 The Scottish National War Memorial commemorates Scottish soldiers lost in World War I and in British wars since.
 To fathom the importance of this place to Scottish people, consider that one out of every three adult Scottish men died in World War I. Each bay is dedicated to a particular Scottish regiment.
 Books of remembrance list the names of that regiment's fallen.
 The main shrine, featuring the original WWI rolls of honor, sits on an exposed chunk of the castle rock — at the highest point of this sacred hill.